noobnur/scala-gradle-setup/README.md

 2. Problem: Java home issue
 -- JAVA_HOME is set to an invalid directory: /Library/Java/Home
 -- Set Java_Home to libexec instead of Java/Home "export JAVA_HOME=`/usr/libexec/java_home`"

+3. Renaming Repo
+- Renaming project name (ProjectStructure > project name) won't change the repo folder name.
+- Just have to change the project name, close intellij, rename manually using the finder folders, reopen (not import) the project
+- Name should be different now

 ## Installation